 Bachelor of Science in Human Services

-The Springfield College School of Professional and Continuing Studies offers a Bachelor of Science in Human Services degree at its main campus in Springfield, Mass. and at its other six regional campuses.
+The Springfield College School of Professional and Continuing Studies offers a Bachelor of Science in Human Services degree at all regional campuses.
 Students have the option to complete their bachelor's with or without a concentration.

-The School of Professional and Continuing Studies offers a tri-semester program, with terms beginning in the Fall, Spring, and Summer.
-You can begin your bachelor's degree program at the start of any of the three terms.
+The School of Professional and Continuing Studies offers a trimester program, with terms beginning in the Fall, Spring, and Summer.
+Students can begin their bachelor's degree programs at the start of any of the three terms.